-Yield: 6 blueberry muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links.
-Recipe updated 08/25/2022
+Yield: 6 blueberry muffins // Total Time: 40 min. // Disclaimer: This post includes affiliate links.
+Recipe updated w/ brown butter 07/05/23

-Small batch blueberry muffins
+small batch brown butter blueberry muffins

-Small batch blueberry muffins recipe tips
+recipe tips

-Weigh your ingredients
+weigh your ingredients

 Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
 Not weighing your ingredients can lead to adding too much or too little of an ingredient.
 In a small batch recipe it is especially important to get those correct measurements because there is less room for error.
 If you haven’t already, I highly recommend purchasing a kitchen scale.
 This one is super cheap and worked well for me when I was starting out!

-Mix the batter carefully
+mix the batter carefully

 It is super important to not overmix the muffin batter.
-Overmixing the batter leads to more gluten development which is not desirable in these muffins.
-Not only will you get those pointy tops on the muffins, but you will end up with tough and chewy muffins.
+Overmixing the batter leads to more gluten development which is what makes bakes tough and chewy, and is what leads to pointy muffin tops.

-Room temperature ingredients
+room temperature ingredients

 It is important for the ingredients to be at room temperature so that they properly incorporate with each other.
 If you have ever had your batter look curdled, it is most likely due to the ingredients separating from being at different temperatures.
 Take out the egg and sour cream at least 30 minutes and up to 1 hr 30 min. before starting the recipe.

 Muffins like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
-Start checking at 14 minutes with a toothpick.
+Start checking at 15 minutes with a toothpick.
 If the toothpick comes out wet, check them again in 2 minutes and so on until only a few moist crumbs stick to the toothpick.

 The trick to getting those nicely domed muffin tops is (mostly) all in your oven’s temperature!
-Bake the muffins at 400°F / 205°C for 5 minutes.
+Bake the muffins at 425°F / 220°C for 5 minutes.
 Then, without opening the oven, reduce the temperature to 350°F / 175°C and continue baking until done.
 The super high heat will make the muffins rise nice and tall!
 You will also want to bake them lined in every other tin on the muffin pan, and fill them to the very top.
 This recipe makes the perfect amount of batter to fill every muffin liner straight to the top for those perfect muffin tops!

-Get evenly distributed muffin batter
+get evenly distributed muffin batter

 My favorite way to evenly distribute muffin batter is to use cookie scoops!
 Works perfectly every time.
 So long are the days of eyeballing which muffin may need a little more batter.

-Ingredients and substitutions
+ingredients and substitutions

 All purpose flour: for structure and chewiness.